isomerpages/mlaw-corp/news/speeches/_posts/2017-10-26-Speech-by-Mr-Ng-How-Yue-Permanent-Secretary-Ministry-of-Law-at-the-Future-of-Law-Conference-2017.md

 ---
-layout: post
-title: Speech by Mr Ng How Yue, Permanent Secretary, Ministry of Law, at the Future of Law Conference 2017
+title: 'Speech by Mr Ng How Yue, Permanent Secretary, Ministry of Law, at the Future of Law Conference 2017'
 permalink: /news/speeches/speech-by-permanent-secretary-ng-how-yue-future-of-law-conference-2017
 breadcrumb: Speeches
-collection_name: news

 ---

 26 Oct 2017 Posted in [Speeches](/news/speeches)